hzi-braunschweig/serohub/README.md

 From inside the website directory, run `hugo serve` to get a live local copy (typically on <http://localhost:1313>) that will update whenever you make changes.

 ## Infrastructure

+### GitHub
+We will host the solution on Netlify with the source files hosted on GitHub.
+This will enable HZI researchers to work in an open way and accept collaborations from others.

 ### Hugo
 This website uses [Hugo](https://gohugo.io).
 To work with Hugo locally, you will need to [install it](https://gohugo.io/getting-started/quick-start/).